pkic/pkic.org/content/bylaws.md

 title: Bylaws

 heroTitle: Bylaws of the Public Key Infrastructure Consortium
-heroDescription: "Effective as of: [date of adoption]"
+heroDescription: "Effective as of: January 24, 2022"

 menu:
     footer: